- Knowledge Management - models and definitions

 The aims of this module are therefore:

-- To identify how they are strategically and operationally managed and exploited effectively within and between organisations.
+• To identify how they are strategically and operationally managed and exploited effectively as part of an organisation’s digital strategy

-- To develop skills in the techniques of information and knowledge management
+• To develop skills in analysing and devising effective knowledge management and digital strategies

 On successful completion of this course unit, students should be able to:

-- An understanding of the tools and techniques assocatiated with the management of knowledge within organisations
+• An understanding of the digital tools and techniques associated with the management of knowledge within organisations

-- An ability to critique the concept of information and knowledge management and the solutions proposed for it.
+• An ability to critique knowledge management and digital strategy concepts and the solutions proposed for it.

 Subject practical skills

-- Assess and evaluate organisational information and knowledge resources and linking these with appropiate strategies
+• Assess and evaluate organisational information and knowledge resources and linking these with appropriate digital strategies

 |Written assignment (inc essay)||70%|